FollyMaddy/webshop-tools/README.md

 add stuff at the bottum of t.bashrc :

- printer = 1 # printer number variable (newlabels.php is the same as newlabels1.php)
+ printer=1 # printer number variable (newlabels.php is the same as newlabels1.php)

  bash labelprinter.sh $printer